Action Services Group

 Standalone Controls

 Standalone controls are devices that provide autonomous lighting control and are relatively simple and easily recognizable by most users.
 They also do not require a connection to a light controller.
-These adjustable and standalone controls do require individual calibration, but as a warning, if implementing more advanced lighting control strategies, complex wiring will be needed.
+These adjustable and standalone controls do require individual calibration, but as a warning, if implementing more advanced lighting.

 Room-based Control Systems